| |

 following identifier types are supported:

-- Control the process with the process ID id.
+P_PIDControl the process with the process ID id.

 id zero is a shortcut for the calling process

-- Control processes belonging to the process group with the ID
+ID.P_PGIDControl processes belonging to the process group with the ID

+id.
 The control request to perform is specified by the

-All status changing requests (*_CTL )
+cmd argument.
+All status changing requests (*_CTL)

 require the caller to have the right to debug the target.
 All status query

-requests (*_STATUS ) require the caller to have the
+requests (*_STATUS) require the caller to have the

 right to observe the target.
+The following commands are supported:

-- Controls Address Space Layout Randomization (ASLR) in program images
+PROC_ASLR_CTLControls Address Space Layout Randomization (ASLR) in program images

 created by